 Tina Fakhrid-Deen has worked in higher education, Federal TRIO Programs, alternative schools, social services, arts education, and college prep programs.
 She is a professor of English, author, playwright, actress, life and education consultant, and proud LGBTQ family activist.
 In 2018, she won the Ray Hartstein Award for Outstanding Professional Excellence in Teaching for a full-time faculty member at Oakton Community College where she teaches composition, literature, and creative writing.
 Tina holds a Bachelor’s degree in Speech (Oral Interpretation/Performance Studies), a Master’s in Education (with an emphasis on Multicultural/Urban Education and Educational Policy) and an MFA in Creative Writing and Black Literature.

 Her play, Powerless Gods, was produced at Oakton Community College in spring 2018.
 Powerless Gods was a semi-finalist for the Bay Area Playwriting Festival (2019) and O’Neill Playwriting Conference (2016/2018).
-Her play, Pulled Punches, was developed through the Women’s Theatre Alliance of Chicago and MPAACT’s world premiere of Pulled Punches is slated for 2022 at the Greenhouse Theater.
-Tina’s play, Dandelions, received a 2020 commission for Theater on the Lake: In the Works.
-And in 2022, she wrote and directed her first children’s podcast play, Sankofa, for the Chicago Children’s Theater and wrote a short play, Snow Black, for Rivendell Theatre in their 8:46 Breathing Room Project.
+And in 2021, she wrote and directed her first children’s podcast play, Sankofa, for the Chicago Children’s Theater and wrote a short play, Snow Black, for Rivendell Theatre in their 8:46 Breathing Room Project.
+Her play, Pulled Punches, was developed through the Women’s Theatre Alliance of Chicago and premiered in 2022 at the Greenhouse Theater.
+Tina is a finalist for Definition Theater’s Amplify Two Series for her play, Black Bone.
+Tina’s play, Dandelions, received a 2020 commission for Theater on the Lake: In the Works and will premiere in spring 2023.

 Having grown up with a gay parent, Tina started the Chicago Chapter of COLAGE which she volunteer coordinated for seven years.
 Out of this experience, her first book was born.
 In 2010, Tina completed Let’s Get This Straight: The Ultimate Handbook for Youth with LGBTQ Parents (Seal Press).
 As a result of her activism, Tina won the Windy City Times 30 Under 30 Award (2003) and COLAGE’s Outstanding Achievement Award (2010).